imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 ## What is the largest size image that ImageJ can open?

 There is a 2 gigapixel limit when opening and displaying image planes using the [ImageJ 1.x](ImageJ_1.x "wikilink") user interface's default image viewer.
 However, one major goal of the [ImageJ2](ImageJ2 "wikilink") project is to break this limit.
 ImageJ2 uses the [ImgLib2](ImgLib2 "wikilink") library as its data model, which has much larger limits on the number of pixels (theoretically: \~2^63 per dimension, up to \~2^31 dimensions, totaling \~2^63^31 pixels).
-Hence, you can open larger images using the {% include github org='imagej' repo='tutorials' label='ImageJ2 API' %}.
+Hence, you can open larger images using the {% include github org='imagej ' repo='tutorials ' label='ImageJ2 API ' %}.
 But you will not be able to display them in the user interface yet.

 Furthermore, the [SCIFIO](SCIFIO "wikilink") library (what ImageJ2 uses for data I/O) supports opening such images on-demand as "cell images" such that blocks are read from disk as you iterate over the image.
 This is similar to (but more powerful than) ImageJ 1.x's virtual stacks feature.
 In this way, you can write code to process these large images without displaying them.